The day she was born is a day I will never forget.

 I couldn’t wait to hold her!

-And when I did, she was practically bigger than me.
+When I did I was quickly making plans for our future.
 I had so many plans for us when we “got bigger.”

-Someday we were gonna live right next door to each other with our own families.
+Someday we were gonna live right next door to each other with our own babies and husbands.
+We’d go on vacations together and have our weekly lunches and maybe even spa days.

 I can still remember hearing my mom tell my dad “I think somethings wrong.
 She wont eat.
 She’s clammy.
-And she sleeps, a lot.”
+And she’s always tired.”

 I immediately started to pray.
-I didn’t know much about God back then, but I must’ve seen it on TV.
-Because I started praying.
+I didn’t know much about God back then but I knew he existed.
+I prayed a lot.
+Almost as much as LeeAnn loved ice cream.

 My mom and dad took her to the doctor.
 They ran multiple tests.
-And Monique was diagnosed with Type 1 Juvenile Diabetes, brittle form.
+And LeeAnn was diagnosed with Type One Juvenile Diabetes, Brittle.

-That was the first time I heard the word “death” but I knew what it meant.
+That was the first time I heard the word ‘death.’

 The day she died, just like her birth, is forever etched into my memory.

-Today, is the anniversary of her death.
-I feel like a part of me, my heart and my history died with her that day.
+Like so many other surviving siblings I feel like a part of me and my heart and my history… died with her that day.

-When she died I was busy building a career.
-Money, fame, success by society’s standard was all I could see.
+At the time of her death I was busy building a career.
+Money, fame, success by society’s standard, was all I could see.

 Meanwhile, my sister, who had known her whole life that she was going to die was dreaming of simple things like love, marriage, motherhood and travel.